 For those dreaming of buying their first home, the 2019 federal budget did not go unnoticed.
 As property prices skyrocket in Canada, in Montreal and especially in the Toronto and Vancouver areas, here are three new incentives implemented by the Canadian government to help you afford property more easily.

-“This measure has two goals: to improve property access for first-time buyers and to encourage developers to build more homes and condominiums in Canada, ensuring that this new financing option does not create a scarcity effect that causes prices to rise,” explains Louis-François Ethier, Product Manager, Mortgage Credit Solutions at National Bank.
+“This measure has two goals: to make it easier for first-time buyers to access property and to encourage developers to build more homes and condominiums in Canada, ensuring that this new financing option does not create a scarcity effect that causes prices to rise,” explains Louis-François Ethier, Product Manager, Mortgage Credit Solutions at National Bank.

 A clear example

 A couple wants to buy a new condo for $400,000.
 They saved $20,000 for a 5% down payment and receive a $40,000 incentive (10% of the condo's value).
 Their mortgage therefore equals $340,000, to be paid in monthly installments of $1,745.
 Without this incentive, they would have paid $1,973, or an extra $228 per month.
 When they decide to repay the incentive, the couple will have to pay 10% of the condo's market value.

 Louis-François Ethier is confident that the effects on the market will be almost immediate.